27 Best Hotels in Crete, Greece

 Something incorrect in this review?

 For those who value privacy and comfort, this may be the ultimate Elounda destination—with less of a resort feel than its larger neighbors, it is a second home to those in search of relaxation and personal service.
-Family-run, many of the villas feature private pools, and in-house gyms and saunas.
-These are exceptional accommodations with elegant, individual traditional decoration.
+Family-run, all of the villas feature private pools, while the suites offer easy access to the main pool.
+These are exceptional accommodations with elegant and individual decoration.
 Perched on a hillside, there is a private beach served by shuttle bus 10 minutes away, but really this is a place to unwind in the impressive surroundings and take in the spectacular views of the gulf below.

 Pros